yoshtec/photo-woylie/readme.md

 PhotoWoylie (short woylie) is a script for organizing your photos.

-It is intended to be used with CoW File Systems like btrfs, xfs, apfs.
+It works best on CoW File Systems like btrfs, xfs, apfs.
 Woylie will try to use reflinks (or file clones) for importing photos and movies.
+It has been tested with apfs and btrfs.

 ## Rationale: